terminusdb-labs/lexdata/README.md

 # Lexdata

 This rust library is designed to produce compact lexical representations of various data types.
+Lexical representations are useful because they enable prefix-based indexing strategies which can support range queries.
+For instance, they can be used directly in radix trees or in front-coded dictionaries to obtain all elements below, above or between some bounds without a scan.

 ## Roadmap